David R. Ross: Campaign for the return of the Wallace safe conduct letter

 David R. Ross was also at the front in the successful campaign to have a safe conduct letter that had been issued to Wallace by King Philip IV of France in order to allow him safe passage in order for him to meet the Pope, returned to Scotland.

-This letter was eventually returned to Scotland on 12 January 2012 and will be on display to the people of Scotland at a free exhibition which will run from 10 to 31 August at the Scottish Parliament in Edinburgh.
+This letter was eventually returned to Scotland on 12 January 2012 and will be on display to the people of Scotland at a free exhibition which ran from 10 to 31 August at the Scottish Parliament in Edinburgh.

 Tributes

 After David R. Ross's death, The Society for William Wallace decided to include his image in its new flag in permanent memory.
 This flag was displayed for the first time on 21 August 2010, at the William Wallace Memorial Day in Elderslie.

 A group of members of The Society of William Wallace - USA, during a visit to Scotland, erected a cairn in his memory near Loch Lochy.

 The Argentinian folk metal band Skiltron released the tribute song On the Trail of David Ross on their 2013 album Into the Battleground.
 The song makes specific mention of the Walk for Wallace.

 Other tributes to him can be found on the websites of crime writer Lin Anderson and of the band Albannach.
 An official tribute was also paid by Alex Salmond, First Minister of Scotland.
-More tributes can be found on a dedicated page on the website of The Society of William Wallace.